uncommonhacks/guide/README.md

     -   Changing clothes is an awesome feeling if you’re into it
     -   We also recommend bringing a hoodie incase it gets cold
 -   Blanket / sleeping bag
-    -   We will be providing sleeping mattresses, but it might get cold, especially since it’s February :(.
+    -   We will be providing a room for sleeping, but it might get cold, especially since it’s February :(.
 -   Toiletries
     -   We will have toiletries, but we recommend bringing your own toothbrush and paste, face wash if you use it, dry shampoo, tampons, etc.
 -   Headphones